Glossary of Terms

 An aim is a specific and measurable goal that the network commits to accomplish by a specific date.
 An NSI’s aim is to improve the percentage of Black, Latino, and low-income students who make progress against a specific outcome(s) that is predictive of high school graduation or postsecondary success.
 An NSI’s aim focuses the network’s improvement efforts and provides a specific and measurable goal for the network’s collective action.

-Network intermediaries will determine which continuous improvement methodology their NSI will use to guide its work.
-All methodologies must meet the criteria outlined in this glossary.
+Any Continuous Improvement methodology that meets the criteria outlined in this glossary is eligible for NSI funding.
+Network Intermediaries will determine which continuous improvement methodology their NSI will use to guide its work.

 An intermediary is defined as a central, coordinating entity that brings together multiple school leadership teams to tackle common problems and work toward common aims.
 Intermediaries serve several functions, including: (a) supporting individual school teams to use continuous improvement to improve student outcomes; (b) networking school teams with one another to innovate, improve, and build capacity; (c) sharing and codifying lessons learned within and across the network; and (d) bringing together key stakeholders who can support and accelerate a network’s success, including external experts.
 Intermediaries may be, but are not limited to: non-profit school improvement organizations; regional education service agencies; school districts; charter management organizations (CMOs); higher education institutions; or for-profit professional services firms.

 We collect data on the types of organizations seeking to be NSIs and our previous RFPs offered lots of drop-down selection options to describe the lead applicant.
 For this application we have chosen seven simple and clearer categories.

 - For-Profit Firms (includes professional services, curriculum/assessment providers)